 This letter is to inform you of the healthcare available to your son or daughter while participating in Wilton High School athletics, and to highlight important policies and procedures regarding athletic related injuries.

-As a member of the Athletic Department, Wilton High School employs Eric Bailey MSEd, ATC, CSCS and Emma Traaggianese ATC.
-Both are certified athletic trainers who are licensed in Connecticut.
-They specialize in prevention, recognition, evaluation, treatment, and rehabilitation of athletic related injuries.
+As a member of the Athletic Department, Wilton High School employs Eric Bailey MSEd, ATC, CSCS.
+Eric is a certified athletic trainer who is licensed in Connecticut.
+He specializes in prevention, recognition, evaluation, treatment, and rehabilitation of athletic related injuries.

 The Wilton High School Athletic Training room is located on the second floor across from the locker rooms near the entrance to the field house.
 The Athletic Training Room is open at 2:30pm, Monday through Friday, and only for game days on Saturdays.
 The first hour/hour and a half is dedicated to preparing student athletes for games and practices, as well as the evaluation of new injuries.
 All potential head injuries and/or concussions will be seen/evaluated after the basic treatments and evaluations have been completed to allow for full one-on-one interaction between the athlete and the athletic trainer.
 This will then be followed by on-site care with the teams at home competitions and practices.

-Should your son or daughter sustain an injury while participating in Wilton High School athletics, he/she must report the injury to Eric or Emma as soon as possible.
+Should your son or daughter sustain an injury while participating in Wilton High School athletics, he/she must report the injury to the trainer as soon as possible.
 If the injury should require the attention of a physician, they can schedule an orthopedic appointment, with parental consent, typically within 24 to 48 hours of the initial consultation.
 The Wilton High School team physician is Dr. T. Jay Kleeman with Coastal Orthopedics.

-Once your son or daughter sees a licensed healthcare professional for any reason, he/she must turn in to Eric and Emma any written clearance to participate in athletics from that licensed healthcare professional before he/she is allowed to participate.
+Once your son or daughter sees a licensed healthcare professional for any reason, he/she must turn in to the trainer any written clearance to participate in athletics from that licensed healthcare professional before he/she is allowed to participate.
 Licensed healthcare professionals include, but are not limited to, physicians, physician assistants, advanced practice registered nurses, and chiropractors.

 In regards to concussion care and management, Wilton High School athletics follows in accordance with Public Act No. 10-62, An Act Concerning Student Athletes And Concussions.